0D1NTR33/go-green/README.md

-# GoGreen bot v 0.1.9
+# GoGreen bot v 0.2.0

-Bot uses Selenium Web Browser Automation tool to scrap delegate statuses from Shift Explorer's Delegate Monitor page.
+Script uses Selenium Web Browser Automation tool to scrap delegates` statuses from Shift Explorer's Delegate Monitor page.

-Bot can send the data to Ryver, Telegram and Discord.
-Bot gathering and sends messages with delegates who has status 'Not forging' or 'Missed block' on TestNet or MainNet.
+Script can send the data to Ryver, Telegram and Discord with delegates who has status 'Not forging' or 'Missed block' on TestNet or MainNet.

 ### Example:
 > _Missed block_